scientist in lab

 Clinical trial material of AP-SA02 is currently manufactured under cGMP at our production facility in California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.

-The “diSArm” study is a Phase 1b/2a, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 as an adjunct to best available antibiotic therapy compared to best available antibiotic therapy alone for the treatment of adults with bacteremia due to Staphylococcus aureus.
-The objectives of this study are to: (i) demonstrate safety and tolerability of multiple different dose levels of AP-SA02; (ii) evaluate optimal dosing through safety, pharmacokinetics and microbial efficacy; and (iii) explore efficacy through evaluation of key meaningful endpoints.
-The study is being conducted at sites in the United States and also at sites abroad in Australia.
+The “diSArm” study (NCT05184764) is a Phase 1b/2a, multienter, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 in addition to best available antibiotic therapy (BAT) compared to BAT alone (placebo) for the treatment of adults with complicated bacteremia due to Staphylococcus aureus.
+The study was conducted at sites in the United States and also at sites abroad in Australia.

 Target Market and Medical Need